lsst-sqre/gafaelfawr/docs/index.rst

 Gafaelfawr is developed on `GitHub <https://github.com/lsst-sqre/gafaelfawr>`__.

+Once Gafaelfawr is installed, API documentation is available at ``/auth/docs`` and ``/auth/redoc``.
+The latter provides somewhat more detailed information.

 Gafaelfawr is named for Glewlwyd Gafaelfawr, the knight who challenges King Arthur in *Pa gur yv y porthaur?* and, in later stories, is a member of his court and acts as gatekeeper.
 Gafaelfawr is pronounced (very roughly) gah-VILE-fahwr.
 (If you speak Welsh and can provide a better pronunciation guide, please open an issue!)